Ed-Cupaioli-LLC/tolenas-winery/_pages/club.md

 Our tasting room is easily accessible just off I-80 from both Sacramento and the Bay Area.
 It makes for a quick day trip on quiet country roads to have a glass and a picnic.

-Once you register, you will be contacted directly with more details on our next wine club pickup event and how to receive your wine club welcome pack.
+Once you register, you will be contacted directly with more details on our next wine club pickup event and how to receive your wine club welcome pack.&nbsp;&nbsp;